Sofiane5900/Sofiane5900/README.md

 ## 🌱 Current Projects

 - Working on improving my C# and .NET skills
-- Learning the fundamentals of web development with React
+- Learning the fundamentals of web development with Javascript
 - Exploring different aspects of programming
-- Building small projects to enhance my portfolio
+- Building small ideas i have for fun

 <hr>